TMTownes/myFlix-client/README.md

 ### 4. Web Broswer

-Main broswer used for deployment was Chrome.
+Main broswer used for deployment was Netlify.

 ### 5. Code Editor